lex-node/governance/constitution/constitution.md

 * **Parties:** any Person who consents to, is deemed to have consented to or is otherwise a party to or bound by this Constitution.
 * **Permission Holders:** DAO participants who possess permissions as defined by the ACL of Pocket Core or an external Council platform such as Aragon
 * **Person:** any (i) individual, corporation, company, general partnership, unincorporated association, group, organization, joint venture, limited partnership, limited liability partnership, estate, trust  or entity or legal person or (ii) (A) nation or international or multinational sovereignty, (B) government or instrumentality, subdivision, department, ministry, board, court or agency of any government or (C) quasi-governmental or private body exercising any executive, legislative, judicial, regulatory, taxing, importing or other governmental functions.
-* **Pocket Blockchain:** ” at each time, the blockchain that at least a majority of nodes running Pocket Core on the Pocket Network recognize as having the "chain_id" of "mainnet" on the Pocket Network at such time.
+* **Pocket Blockchain:** ” at each time, the blockchain that at least a majority of nodes running Pocket Core on the Pocket Network recognize as having "id:0001" on the Pocket Network at such time.
 * **Pocket Community Game:** a series of gamified Pocket Network community quests with levels that can be achieved by completing a set of tasks
 * **Pocket Ecosystem Proposal (PEP):** proposals to distribute funds to or form agreements with Contributors to the Pocket Network ecosystem.
 PEP categories include:
   * **Imbursements:** paying Contributors to fund future work